fiee/croisee/README.rst

 You can decide to make your puzzles public, but only you can change it.
 Your solutions are also saved to your personal dictionary.

+*The following is not yet implemented:*
 If you’re a staff member, your solutions can be saved to a public dictionary and you can use non-public dictionaries.
 You can export your personal dictionary to use it with your own croisee installation.
 You can claim (adopt) puzzles of anonymous users (e.g. your own, while you weren’t logged in).

 License